A RARE chance to hear one of the greatest choral works sung with one of the UK’s leading singers comes to Redditch next Saturday, June 11.

 And with tickets a mere £12 (£10 concessions) the concert, in St Stephens Church in Redditch town centre, represents a unique opportunity for music lovers to see and hear classical musical at its very best.

-The concert, which is being part-subsidised out of the pockets of Choral Society members themselves, has taken months to rehearse, starting back in January.
+The concert, which is being subsidised out of the pockets of Choral Society members themselves as well as being grant-aided, has taken months to plan with rehearsals starting way back in January at Crabbs Cross Methodist Church.

 It also the major summer concert performed by the Choral Society and with its star-studded cast promises to be a truly momentous occasion.